 I spent years training at prestigious programs only to be frustrated with the results.
-When I abandoned what was popular and finally stretched my wings, I began to work not only as an actor who earned his union membership in both SAG and AEA, but also, as a published writer and professional director.
-With decades of experience developing dozens of projects from concept, to casting, to production, I've been able to closely study the actor's process and have designed a common sense form to the craft that doesn't fall back on old ideas.
-At my studio, we don't study a "technique" to acting, but rather, acting itself (go to our FAQ page to learn more).
+When I abandoned what was popular and finally stretched my wings, I began to work not only as an actor who performed in national commercials, international theater and award-winning film, but also, as a published writer and professional director.
+With decades of experience developing dozens of projects from concept, to casting, to production, I've been able to closely study the actor's process and, as a result, designed a common sense form to the craft that doesn't fall back on old ideas.
+At ActorClass, we don't study a "technique" to acting, but rather, acting itself (go to our FAQ page to learn more).
 I train courageous artists to discover the joy of self expression and carve out lucrative careers in the process.
 Some have reached stardom, proving our studio really works.
 ActorClass offers two major classes a week in order to maintain quality over quantity.
-Our trim schedule makes it possible for the careers of our students to flourish in the real world instead of being stuck "in training".
-We present a singular message of discipline and hard work, not a coddled, romantic philosophy born from a different era.
-We maximize results for your career by training you to be a formidable actor, but also, arm you with first-hand knowledge about what to expect in the business and how to push your career forward.
-I proudly display my reviews and highlight credits in the hopes that I've earned the right to pass on what I have learned:
+Our trim schedule makes it possible for the careers of students to flourish in the real world instead of being stuck in training.
+We present a singular message of discipline and hard work, not a silly, romantic philosophy born from a different era.
+We maximize results for your career by training you to be a formidable actor, but also, arm you with first-hand knowledge about what to expect from the business, and how to push your career forward.
+I proudly display my reviews, interviews and highlight credits:

 My monologues, short scenes and full-length plays can be found in publications for actors from Applause and Smith Krauss Books.
 All titles have been used in acting classes across the United States and the United Kingdom, including Circle in the Square, Strasberg, Juilliard, Soho Theatre of London, Tisch at NYU, Mirror Stage of Seattle, La Mama, Venice Playhouse of California, University of Colorado, Madison Technical University, and a production via the Rehabilitation Through the Arts Program and the State of New York.